jareware/howto/Building TypeScript for AWS Lambda.md

 The same as above, the resulting `lambda.zip` can be either uploaded via the GUI, or the CLI.

+## Type definitions for Lambda

+If you want more type precision for where the rubber meets the road (i.e. Lambda handlers themselves), there's a [types package for that](https://www.npmjs.com/package/@types/aws-lambda).

 ## Reference TS config

 This assumes the following `tsconfig.json`: